Otter info

 Getting Started

-- Base level endurance – this is your distance running.
-The Otter trail is a marathon distance trail run, so at the very least you should be able to run a marathon.
-Specific to this event, a lot of your base training should be done on trail and not on the road.
+- Base level endurance – the focus here is on easy mileage.
+The Otter is a marathon distance trail run, so at the very least, you should be able to run a marathon.
+Specific to this event, much of your base training should be done on the trail, not the road.

-- Stairs – there is a great number of stairs and step-ups on the Otter Trail so being strong in this discipline will help you a LOT!
+- Stairs – there are many stairs and step-ups on the Otter trail, so being strong in this discipline will help you A LOT!

-- Interval training – This, for some, is the most difficult part of training but, if done correctly, can offer the most benefits.
+- Interval training - This, for some, is the most challenging part of training, but if done correctly, it can offer the most benefits.

 Features:

-- The plan is set on a 4-week cycle, where loads build to week 3 to include an active recovery 4th week.
+- The plan is set on a four-week cycle, where load and intensity build to the third week, and the fourth is a recovery week.

-- Every 4-week cycle will build progressively until the 5th cycle, to include a taper (decrease in training load) in cycle 6 in preparation for the event.
+- The last cycle of the program includes a taper (decrease in training load) in preparation for the event.

-- The training plan is specific to running training, but makes reference to sessions for cross training and strength training.
+- The training plan is specific to running training but refers to cross-training and strength training sessions.

 Disclaimer

-This program has been designed by the Coaches at Alpasfit to assist runners in their preparation for the Otter.
-Both Landie and Christiaan Greyling won the Otter race and have been on the podium numerous times.
-The training plans should be used as a guideline, based on moderate level of fitness to finish the Otter in your goal time.
-It is important to listen to your body while you follow the plans, rather get to the race start slightly under-trained than not getting there at all.
+This program has been designed by Lijan van Niekerk alongside the Coaches at Alpasfit to assist runners in preparing for the Otter.
+Landie and Christiaan Greyling won the Otter race and have been on the podium numerous times.
+The training plans should be used as a guideline, based on a moderate level of fitness to finish the Otter in your goal time.
+It is essential to listen to your body while you follow the plans.
+Rather get to the race slightly under-trained than not getting there at all.

-Should you wish to receive daily workouts directly on your Garmin and/or emails with your exercises, please contact Alpasfit (Coaching Academy of Landie and Christiaan Greyling) to sign-up for more personalised one-on-one coaching.
-To reduce the risk of injury we recommend weekly strength training with a professional strength coach.
-Alpasfit also offers customised strength training plans in collaboration with Runstrong and Rainsford biokinetics, so please contact us should you be interested.
+We recommend weekly strength training with a professional strength coach to reduce the risk of injury.
+Alpasfit also offers customised strength training plans in collaboration with Runstrong and Rainsford biokinetics, so please get in touch with us should you be interested.

-Easy Run - An Easy run should be in your 5-6/10 Effort level or Zone 1 or 2 out of 5 if you are using a Heart-rate monitor, i.e 50-70% of your maximum heart rate.
+Easy Run - A run where you can hold a conversation.
+It should be in your 4-6/10 effort level or Zone 1 or 2.
+If you use a heart-rate monitor, use Phil Maffetone’s formula of 180 minus your age, or keep your heart rate below 70% of your maximum heart rate.
 If this is not done correctly, it can lead to overtraining and injuries.
-Please see the article on Alpasfit FB page for more information on this: Polarized training.

-Strength Training - If you are unsure of what to do here, please contact Alpasfit for a customized strength program by Runstrong.
+Strength Training - If you are unsure of what to do here, please get in touch with Alpasfit for a customised strength program by Runstrong.

-Lactate Threshold - If you want to make improvements as a runner, then it’s worth learning about this important zone and how to successfully train in it.
-Contact us to customize your training based on this proven method.
+Lactate Threshold - If you want to improve as a runner, it’s worth learning about this critical zone and how to train in it successfully.
+Contact Alpasfit to customise your training based on this proven method.

 1. Nutrition: Leading up to race day